B2C Blueprint Store

 Sample Payment Implementations

-Sample payment implementations ("before checkout", "fast checkout" and "for authorization" as well as Credit Card) can be used for an easy integration of a new payment method.
+Sample payment implementations ("redirect before checkout", "fast checkout" and "redirect for authorization") can be used for an easy integration of a new payment method.

 Payment Method Management

 Additional payment method plugins can be added as managed services.
 Sales channel administrators can select the payment methods that are available in the storefront for all customers.
 For each activated payment method, channel- and application-specific preferences can be defined.